Questions? Contact the ID Standards team for more information.

 Other requests are determined on a case-by-case basis.
 Email the ID Standards team for more information.

-Use of the U-M marks by individual students is prohibited except for a few specified cases:
+Use of U-M marks by individual students is prohibited, with a few exceptions:

-Current students and recent graduates may use the marks on posters or PowerPoint slides for presentations and conferences, as long as the work being presented was conducted at U-M. Students may also order templated, pre-designed business cards produced by U-M Printing Services or any Ann Arbor FedEx/Kinko’s locations.
+Current students and recent graduates may use the marks on posters or presentations for conferences, as long as the work being presented was conducted at U-M. Students may also order templated, pre-designed business cards produced by U-M Print Copy Mail or any Ann Arbor FedEx/Kinko’s locations.
 Students may not create their own business cards, nor may they use the logo in their email signatures.

-Students may also not use the marks on resumes, cover letters or apparel.
+Students may also not use the marks on resumes, cover letters or custom apparel.

-Sponsored student organizations (SSOs) may use the Block M and/or the sponsoring unit’s logo signature.
-SSOs may also design their own graphical marks, but those cannot include the Block M or any other U-M registered trademarks.
+Sponsored student organizations (SSOs) may use the Block M as a standalone graphic and/or the sponsoring unit’s logo.
+They may also use the U-M’s primary logo.
+SSOs may also design their own org logos employing the Michigan Maize and Blue, but not the Block M or any other U-M registered trademark.
+All use of U-M trademarks need to comply with the logo guidelines on this site.